 Wednesday, September 3, 2025

-Salvation that Begins and Ends with God
+Salvation that Begins and Ends with God - Jeremiah 10

 “Do not be dismayed at the signs of heaven [the stars].”
-The Gentiles [the nations] are dismayed as they try to interpret the meaning of the star positions.
+The Gentiles are dismayed as they try to interpret the meaning of the star positions.
 This is a poor approach to problem solving.
 Knowing and having the help of the Creator of these things is better.

-Commercialism will also be a besetting sin in the last days before the Lord returns.
-“Babylon... has become a dwelling place of demons... the merchants of the earth have become rich through the abundance of her luxury.”
-[2]
+“Commercialism had become the besetting sin of Judah.
+Money dictated their policies.”
+[1] In Revelation 18:2-3, commercialism is a besetting sin of the last days, “Babylon... has become a dwelling place of demons... the merchants of the earth have become rich through the abundance of her luxury.”

 The God who created the universe and sustains it helps us.
 He sent His Son into the world to save us.
 Jesus resurrected from the dead after being crucified and placed in a tomb for three days.
 No other founder of a religion did this.
 The Lord Jesus Christ is a miracle worker.

 “Inasmuch as there is none like You, O Lord (You are great, and Your Name is great in might), who would not fear You, O King of the nations?
 For this is Your rightful due.
-For among all the wise men of the nations, and in all their kingdoms, there is none like You.
-But they are altogether dull-hearted and foolish; a wooden idol is a worthless doctrine.”
-Jeremiah 10:6-8
+For among all the wise men of the nations, and in all their kingdoms, there is none like You.”
+Jeremiah 10:6-7

 “Silver is beaten into plates; it is brought from Tarshish, and gold from Uphaz, the work of the craftsman and of the hands of the metalsmith; blue and purple are their clothing; they are all the work of skillful men.”
 Jeremiah 10:9

 Tarshish is in Spain and Uphaz is in India.
 Both places are far from Israel.
 Distance does not endue with supernatural powers.
 People place high value on silver and gold, but silver and gold cannot save a soul.
 It is amazing what craftsman do with precious metals, but superior design does not impart divine character.
-Royal garments are made from blue and purple cloth, but royal clothes are not vested with God’s wisdom.
+Royal garments are made from blue and purple cloth, but royal clothes are not vested with God’s wisdom.”
+[2]

 “The Lord is the true God.
 He is the living God and the everlasting King.
 At His wrath, the earth will tremble, and the nations will not be able to endure His indignation.”
 Jeremiah 10:10